dealien/VR-Camera-Handbook/getting-started.md

 * Use a flathead screwdriver to screw the camera into position.
 * Do the same for the other camera on the other side of the mount.
 * After the cameras are securely in position, swing the fastening bar into alignment with the threads at the bottom of the mount
-* After this, take out either the and or suction cup attachment or the hand attachment from the accessories box (box that does not contain cameras)
-* Position the threads on the suction or hand mount so that they are in between the threads on the double camera mount
+* Position the threads on the desired mount between the threads on the double camera mount
 * Screw in the knob that came with the double mount into all of the threads until secure
 * You now have the mechanical parts of the camera correctly set up